avajs/ava/docs/common-pitfalls.md

 Translations: [Français](https://github.com/avajs/ava-docs/blob/master/fr_FR/docs/common-pitfalls.md)

+## ESLint plugin

+If you use [ESLint](http://eslint.org/), you can install [eslint-plugin-ava](https://github.com/avajs/eslint-plugin-ava).
+It will guide you into using AVA correctly and help you avoid some common pitfalls.

 ## AVA in Docker

 If you run AVA in Docker as part of your CI, you need to fix the appropriate environment variables.
 Specifically, adding `-e CI=true` in the `docker exec` command.
 See [#751](https://github.com/avajs/ava/issues/751).